Elbert Krasniqi

-Elbert Krasniqi (born September 22, 1986) is a Kosovar politician and leader of the Kosovo–Egyptian community, who is currently serving as minister of local government administration and leader of the New Democratic Initiative of Kosovo.
+Elbert Krasniqi (born 22 September 1986) is a Kosovar politician and leader of the Kosovo–Egyptian community, who is currently serving as minister of local government administration and leader of the New Democratic Initiative of Kosovo.
 Prior to his position, Krasniqi was a member of parliament.

 Early life and career

-Krasniqi was born and raised in Peja, where he completed his primary and secondary education.
-He graduated from the Faculty of Law of the University of Prishtina and obtained a master's degree in diplomacy in Skopje.
+Krasniqi was born and raised in Peja, SAP Kosovo, Yugoslavia (now Kosovo), where he completed his primary and secondary education.
+He graduated from the Faculty of Law of the University of Pristina and obtained a master's degree in diplomacy in Skopje.

 He became involved in community and local government affairs as early as 2007, promoting and implementing regional and international projects.
 He worked with the Italian Associazione Trentino con i Balcani, serving as legal representative and office director for Kosovo and the Balkans.
 In 2011, he was selected as a delegate of the Agency for Local Democracy in Kosovo, part of the network of the Association of Local Democracy Agencies – ALDA Europe.